OpenDroneMap/docs/es/_sources/tutorials.rst.txt

 Processing parameters
 ======================

-A highly accurate model can be achieved using WebODM high resolution predefined settings.
+A highly accurate model can be achieved using OpenDroneMap Desktop high resolution predefined settings.
 Then you can further adjust some parameters as necessary.

 If using ODM, these this reference values can help you configure the process settings.